clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 What's **left of this cutoff** actually accounts for `94%` of the distribution. **If** the game **did not do this**, you'd be as likely getting `36` as a `90`.
 We are effectively throwing away "19 bad rolls" on every roll.

-> `AD&D 2e` also had [ways to tilt the distribution towards the player](https://advanced-dungeons-dragons-2nd-edition.fandom.com/wiki/Rolling_Ability_Scores) that resulted in more __heroic__ characters.
+> `AD&D 2e` had its [own ways to tilt the distribution](https://advanced-dungeons-dragons-2nd-edition.fandom.com/wiki/Rolling_Ability_Scores) in a way that resulted in more powerful characters.

-Note that BG maintains the original distribution, and simply omits insufficient rolls.
-There's no calls to a `min` function.
-Thus, we can compensate by **scaling up** a truncated version of our distribution:
+How such a truncation or censoring is performed is at the mercy of the BG engine.
+We will [rectify](https://en.wikipedia.org/wiki/Rectified_Gaussian_distribution) the distribution by **scaling up** a truncated version of our distribution, and show that this is correct later.

 <div id="probhist3" style="width:600px;height:450px;"></div>